The64thGamer/cheeseepedia/content/wiki/Cyberamic Clippard Valve Maintenance.md

 date = 2023-09-03T04:52:18Z

 [Article]
+pageThumbnailFile = "ClippardPTTboard.png|All 8 Clippard valves on the board."
 contributors = ["2600:1017:B4C2:66B9:B43D:350E:1D57:D87A","The 64th Gamer","ShowbizMidwest","47.12.120.189"]
 gallery = ["Clippard ring and disc.png|thumb|200x200px|Valve Ring & Disc.","Clippard solder point.png|thumb|238x238px|The solder points for the valves on the board.","Clippard open valve.png|thumb|226x226px|An opened valve."]
 +++
-{{Generic|image=ClippardPTTboard.png|desc=All 8 Clippard valves on the board.}}

-Cyberamics manufactured by Pizza Time Theatre, Inc came with valves from _Clippard_, specifically the **_Clippard EVO-3M-24 3-Way Elec.
-Valve.**_ Each animatronic has a pair of 8 valves on their board, identified by their bright yellow cap.
+Cyberamics manufactured by Pizza Time Theatre, Inc came with valves from <i>Clippard</i>, specifically the <b><i>Clippard EVO-3M-24 3-Way Elec.
+Valve.</b></i> Each animatronic has a pair of 8 valves on their board, identified by their bright yellow cap.

-## Purchasing New Valves ##
+<h2> Purchasing New Valves </h2>
-This valve, as of 2023, can be found for around $20-40 each from various venders and resellers.<ref>https://aheinfo.com/product/clippard-evo-3m-12-3-way-elec-valve/</ref> Clippard is also still producing these valves and can be bought directly from them.<ref>https://www.clippard.com/part/EVO-3M-12</ref>
+This valve, as of 2023, can be found for around $20-40 each from various venders and resellers.<ref>https:<i>aheinfo.com/product/clippard-evo-3m-12-3-way-elec-valve/</ref> Clippard is also still producing these valves and can be bought directly from them.<ref>https:</i>www.clippard.com/part/EVO-3M-12</ref>

-## Identifying Bad Valves ##
+<h2> Identifying Bad Valves </h2>
 # Connect the valves up to air and have 28 PSI of air going into the valves.
 # Track the wires of the valves you wish to test down to the bottom of the valve board and apply 24V DC to the valves.
 # If the valve is not making a clicking sound, it is most likely dead.
 However if the valve is releasing a small amount of air, or staying activated after power is removed, it may just be a clogged valve.

-## Valve Clogging ##
+<h2> Valve Clogging </h2>

 There’s two different reasons that could cause a valve to be clogged: